hotwa/LillyMol/docs/Molecule_Tools/minor_changes.md

 swap_adjacent_aromatic_atoms: true
 insert_fragments: true
 replace_inner_fragments: true
+remove_fused_aromatics: true

 # These substantially cut the run time.
 max_fragment_lib_size: 100
 max_bivalent_fragment_lib_size: 200
 ```
-The proto definition is [GitHub](https://github.com/EliLillyCo/LillyMolPrivate/blob/a6b84fa94d451438a6a16166c9eaf4b5f4c76d53/src/Molecule_Tools/minor_changes.proto#L1)
+The proto definition is [GitHub](../../src/Molecule_Tools/minor_changes.proto)

-The instance above takes 52 seconds to generated 680k variants from 500 input
-molecules.

 ## Atom Typing.
-It is recommended that the tool be used with atom typing enabled.
-As
+If library fragments are being added, it is recommended that the tool be used
-seen in the proto above, I have been using `UST:AY` which classifies
+with atom typing enabled.
+As seen in the proto above, I have been using
-atoms by their atomic number and aromaticity only.
-Other atom types
+`UST:AY` which classifies atoms by their atomic number and aromaticity only.
-would clearly be possible.
+Other atom types would clearly be possible.

 The reason to use atom types in the library is that ensures that the
 fragment is joined to an atom similar to the atomic context from